 BONUS STEP: Apply for Canada PR

-You have to obtain a Work Permit to arrive and set-up your business in Canada.
-Meanwhile, your spouse or common-law partner may apply for an open work permit.
+You have to obtain a work permit to arrive and set-up your business in Canada.
+Meanwhile, your spouse or common-law partner may also apply for an open work permit.
 Dependent minors will be eligible for study permits to attend elementary or secondary school (if applicable).

 With a successful provincial nomination in hand, you may apply to Immigration, Refugees, and Citizenship Canada (IRCC) for Canada PR.